 Weigh yourself on Friday and Monday

-For those trying to lose weight, experts have long suggested stepping on the scale at least once a week—that’s the habit of most members of the National Weight Control Registry, every one of whom has taken off at least 30 pounds and kept it off for a year or more.
-Now research from the Washington University School of Medicine ratchets things up.
-Dieters tend to splurge on weekends, the research found—but a Friday weigh-in (especially done first thing in the morning, when your weight is lowest) provides positive feedback that can blunt the temptation to overeat, says lead study author Susan Racette, PhD.
+Trying to lose weight?
+Experts recommend regularly weighing yourself to track your progress and help keep you accountable.
+It’s such a powerful tool that over 75 percent of people on the National Weight Control Registry, who have lost at least 30 pounds and kept it off for over a year, say they weigh themselves at least once a week.
+But what time of the week is best?
+Dieters tend to splurge on weekends, which can throw weight loss off track but setting a weekend weigh-in may help combat that, according to a study published in Obesity.
+Weighing yourself first thing in the morning, when your weight is lowest, provides positive feedback that can blunt the temptation to overeat, says lead study author Susan Racette, PhD. a professor at the Washington University School of Medicine in St. Louis.
 And getting back on the scale on Monday can help you correct your course quickly if you’ve strayed, she says.
-Also find out what the best time of day to weigh yourself is.
+Also, find out what the best time of day to weigh yourself is.

 Eat dinner earlier